 We all love to collect sea-shells on the sea-shore, and take them home to add to our collections.
 But there is so much more to the sea-shell than just mere decoration, beautiful though they are.
 Sound healer and synesthete Colin Kingshott can hear the sea-shells sing, albeit at a frequency that most of us are not aware of, consciously.
 Not only that, but Colin has found by examining the fossil records that shells, in the form of ammonites, appear to uniformly change their shape, at different stratas, in line with the changing of World Ages.

 This sheds a new perspective on the stories contained in ancient myths worldwide about worlds ‘sung into being’ from primordial vibrations or resonance.
-For instance, we hear this in The Thousand Names of Vishnu, an avatar that incarnates at the beginning of every new world age….
+For instance, we hear this in Vedic chant of The Thousand Names of Vishnu, an avatar that incarnates at the beginning of every new world age….

 Your one hand wields the beautiful conch shell, of which only true fortunates are privileged to hear the divine sound.